peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 Passing a quiet NaN to any arithmetic operation shown here will return a quiet NaN, unless noted otherwise.

-Unless noted otherwise, passing a null arbitrary-precision binary float argument to any method here will throw an exception.
+Unless noted otherwise,passing a null arbitrary-precision binary float argument to any method here will throw an exception.

 When an arithmetic operation signals the flag FlagInvalid, FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the operation's trap is enabled in the precision context (see EContext's Traps property).